Abdulmumin1/yaqeen.me/src/routes/blog/posts/git+for+beginners.md

 Git is a free and open source version control software that helps you manage and maintain your codebase.

-With Git, Versioning becomes easy, collaboration can't get easier, managing and scaling your software comes in handy.
+With Git, Versioning becomes easy, collaboration can't get easier, managing and scaling your codebase comes in handy.

 ### A journey to learn Git

-So, we set out to build a beautiful landing page.
-But we just realise we don't have Git installed on our machine yet 😅.
+So, let say we set out to build a beautiful landing page, we're pumped to use Git, then we realise we don't have Git installed on our machine yet 😅.

+> I will try my best to create an ideal imaginative workflow of working with Git as a beginner, so you can learn and relate properly.

 ### Installing Git